TornadoCookie/OpenSC5/README.md

 Requires GNU make and gcc/mingw. <br>

-<br>This program is based on the source code to SimCityPak and SporeModder-FX.<br>
+<br>This program is based on the source code to SimCityPak and SporeModder-FX, as well as several articles, the EAWebKit source code, and personal research.<br>

 What do the programs do:
 - test_update: Downloads the SimCity game scripts into ./update.
 (You first have to run `mkdir update` for it to work.)